-- Slip slices of lemon under the skin on the breast before roasting. - Slip Italian sausage under the skin of the breast before roasting. - Slip sun dried tomatoes, fresh herbs, under the skin before roasting. - Spray the chicken with olive oil, season, and dust with mashed potato flakes before roasting.

-• Truss the chicken before roasting for more even cooking and eye appeal.
+- Slip slices of lemon under the skin on the breast before roasting. - Italian sausage under the skin of the breast before roasting. - Sun dried tomatoes, fresh herbs, under the skin before roasting. - Spray the chicken with olive oil, season, and dust with mashed potato flakes before roasting. - Save the chicken fat after roasting and chill it.
+Mix the fat, and a little stock, with left over shredded chicken, and season with salt and pepper, to make a spread on slices of French bread.
+Needless to say...this is NOT heart-healthy fare, but it sure is good. - Truss the chicken before roasting for more even cooking and eye appeal.
+Call for my quick method of trussing a bird.